 The Canon 6D has two built-in lens adjustments that are based on lens profile data that is saved in the camera itself.
 These corrections may be activated via the shooting menu.
 To download the most up-to-date lens data to the camera, you may make use of the EOS Utility that comes standard with Canon cameras.
 Take note that neither of these adjustments is already incorporated into the raw files that are being sent.

 If you convert the raw file using Canon’s own DPP raw conversion software, the adjustments are saved as metadata with the raw file, so you may tweak them to suit your preferences.
-However, third-party converters like ACR and DxO will not make use of this data, despite the fact that each of these programs have its own facilities for making these kinds of adjustments.
+However, third-party converters like ACR and DxO will not make use of this data, despite the fact that each of these programs has its own facilities for making these kinds of adjustments.

 The purpose of the peripheral illumination control is to mitigate the impacts of corner vignetting.
 It is set to be active by default.
 The image below was captured with Canon’s EF 24-105mm f/4L IS USM lens with the aperture fully open.
 The scene was lighted uniformly throughout.